-Unlocking the Future of Network Security: A Quantum Leap in Protection! - YaNoticias
+Unlocking the Future of Network Security: A Quantum Leap in Protection! - YANoticias

 2. What are the limitations of quantum entanglement protocols?

-– The primary limitations include high costs of implementation and the need for specialized knowledge to deploy and manage quantum technologies effectively.
+– The primary limitations include high costs of implementation and the need for specialised knowledge to deploy and manage quantum technologies effectively.

 3. How does this protocol compare to traditional cryptography?